-- 42. I. In order to continue to a further semester a full-time matriculated student must have passed a module or modules worth at least 20 credits in the current semester of study and:- - (a) must have gained 80 credits after two semesters of study as a matriculated student; - (b) must have gained 160 credits after four semesters of study as a matriculated student; - (c) must have gained 240 credits after six semesters of study as a matriculated student; - (d) must fulfil the requirements for the degree for which they are registered within two semesters of study as a matriculated student of the minimum period specified for that degree;

-- (e) having been admitted to an Honours degree programme, must have completed the requirements for that programme within the period of study which has been specified for that programme. - II.
-A part-time matriculated student must have passed a module or modules worth at least 15 credits in the current semester of study and:- - (a) must have gained 30 credits after two semesters of study as a matriculated student; - (b) must have gained 90 credits after six semesters of study as a matriculated student; - (c) must have gained 160 credits after ten semesters of study as a matriculated student; - (d) complete the requirements for the General degree after eighteen semesters of study as a matriculated student. - (e) having been admitted to an Honours degree programme, must have completed the requirements for that programme normally within twice the period of study which has been specified for that programme. - 43.
-Students who fail to meet the requirements in 42 shall have their studies terminated and shall cease attending modules. - 44.
-Students whose studies have been terminated have the right to request permission to continue their studies in the following semester.
+- II.
+In order to continue to a further semester a part-time Evening degree matriculated student must have passed a minimum of 15 credits in the current semester of study and:- - (a) must have gained 30 credits after two semesters of study as a matriculated student; - (b) must have gained 60 credits after four semesters of study as a matriculated student; - (c) must have gained 90 credits after six semesters of study as a matriculated student; - (d) must have gained 120 credits after eight semesters of study as a matriculated student; - (e) must have gained 150 credits after ten semesters of study as a matriculated student; - (f) must have gained 180 credits after twelve semesters of study as a matriculated student; - (g) must have gained 210 credits after fourteen semesters of study as a matriculated student; - (h) must have gained 240 credits after sixteen semesters of study as a matriculated student; - (i) must fulfil the general requirements for their degree programme within the maximum period specified for that degree.
+For a General Evening degree the maximum period of part-time study is twenty four semesters. - 45.
+Students who fail to meet any of the minimum requirements in Regulation 44 shall have their studies terminated and shall cease attending modules with immediate effect - 46.
+Students whose studies have been terminated have the right to request a review of the decision to terminate their studies in order to continue their studies in the following semester.
 They may apply to the relevant Dean who shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies.
+As soon as a student submits a request to review the decision to terminate their studies, the student may attend classes until the outcome of the request is known.